complete list of Febooti Command line email parameters

 -PASSWORD

--SSLMake secure connection to SSL (Secure Socket Layer) enabled SMTP server.
+-SSL Use secure connection to SSL enabled SMTP server.

--STARTTLSEstablish secure connection to SMTP with STARTTLS extension.
+-STARTTLS Establish secure connection to the server with STARTTLS extension.

--HTMLFILEUses specified HTML file as HTML email message.
-Automatically embeds local images from specified locations.
+-HTMLFILE Specify HTML file as an email message.
+Automatically embeds images.

 -ORGANIZATION